-Whenever mom had to go out or had to fix something for a meal super quick she removed brined gooseberries (mitta ghalel avalo) bottle from her kalka kood (dark room where pickled jewels - veggies & fruits, pickles were stored in the house).
+Whenever mom had to go out or had to fix something for a meal super quick she got out brined gooseberries bottle (mitta ghalel avalo) from the dark room (her kalka kood) where pickled veggies & fruits, pickles were stored in the house.
 In under 5 minutes she had a delicious gooseberry saaru/avale thoy ready.
-So to make this avale saaru both fresh & pickled gooseberries can be used.
+So, to make this avale saaru both fresh & pickled gooseberries can be used.
 To pickle fresh gooseberries & to make saaru with it recipe is here.
+For fresh gooseberry rasam follow the recipe below.

 Ingredients: